All You Need To Know About Brandy: The Legendary French Wine Distillate

 Which grapes are used to make brandy?

-In Italy, the Trebbiano grape is used a lot, both from Tuscany and Romagna, coincidentally also used for the traditional balsamic vinegar of Modena and Reggio.
+In Italy, the Trebbiano grape is used a lot, both from Tuscany and Romagna, and is coincidentally also used for the traditional balsamic vinegar of Modena and Reggio.
 Also, in France, Trebbiano is often used to produce brandy, but they call it Ugni blanc.

 How is the French brandy made?